Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 #### Validate command output

 The `validate` command provides a detailed output on each configuration file's field.
-An output for the whole configuration file is called a `validation result`.
+The output for the whole configuration file is called a `validation result`.
 The `validation result`, in its turn, consists of `field validation results` that represent a validation result for a specific configuration file's field.

 Each `field validation result` holds the following information:
 - A configuration file field's name.
 - A validation conclusion for the field.
-Each conslusion has its own specific visual marker that represents this conclusion.
+Each conclusion has its specific visual marker that represents this conclusion.

 Consider the following table that describes all existing conclusions and their meanings:

 | Conclusion | Marker | Meaning |
 | --- | --- | --- |
 | `valid` | `[+]` | The field is valid. |